celo-org/docs/blog/03-05-2023-Prepare-for-Auditing-Your-Smart-Contract/prepare-for-auditing-your-smart-contract.md

 **Gas Optimisation:** is a crucial aspect of smart contract development that can greatly impact the efficiency, cost, and security of the contract.
 Here are some tips on how to prepare for a smart contract audit report by optimizing gas usage:

  - *Minimize Storage Usage:* Every piece of data that is stored on the blockchain incurs a gas cost.
 Therefore, minimizing the amount of storage used by the contract can significantly reduce gas costs.
-This can be achieved by using data structures that are optimized for gas usage, such as arrays, bytes, and structs.
+This can be achieved by using data structures that are optimized for gas usage, such as *arrays*, *bytes*, and *structs*.

  - *Reduce Loops and Iterations:* Loops and iterations are computationally expensive operations that can consume a lot of gas.
 Therefore, minimizing the number of loops and iterations in the contract can reduce gas costs.
 This can be achieved by using optimized algorithms and data structures.